JessicaDeCunha/Building-the-Blockchain/POA_Development_Chain/Installation_guide.md

 ## Launching the Chain

-Open the DevChain folder to start the nodes.
+Open the DevChain folder to locate the nodes.

+This blockchains' genesis block and nodes have already been created, follow the instructions to commence the nodes to be able to send transactions.

 # DevChain